Investigations, decisions, notification and follow up for the school suspension process.

 The principal should conduct a thorough investigation to establish the nature of the behaviour/s, the student who committed those behaviour/s, the context in which it was committed, and any other relevant circumstances in relation to the incident or behaviour.

-The principal must identify the student's relevant person in accordance with Part 2 of the Ministerial Order.
-See
+identify the student's relevant person in accordance with part 2 of the Ministerial Order.

 When determining if suspension is appropriate for a particular student, consideration should be given to: